 Basic eyeshadow brush

-Some of our favorite makeup brush sets go beyond the basics to include non-essential brushes that, though not a requirement, are really nice to have in your collection.
+Some of our favorite makeup brush sets (some of which are makeup kits) go beyond the basics to include non-essential brushes that, though not a requirement, are really nice to have in your collection.
 These may include the following:

 Angled eye brushes